lpradel/steam-web-api-java/README.md

 ## Installation

-The installation process of this library depends on your buid system and dependency management.
+The installation process of this library depends on your build system and dependency management.
 The necessary steps for the most common approaches are listed below.

 ### Maven